 Criteria Conformance Level Remarks and Explanations 402 Closed Functionality 402.1 General 402.2 Speech-Output Enabled 402.2.1 Information Displayed On-Screen.
 Speech output shall be provided for all information displayed on-screen.
 Supports iPhone includes a screen reader called VoiceOver that enables the iPhone to be used without seeing the screen.
-VoiceOver is available in over 35 languages, and Voice Control is available in 24 languages.
+VoiceOver is now available in over 60 languages and locales, and Voice Control is available in over 10 languages and locales.
 402.2.2 Transactional Outputs.
 Where transactional outputs are provided, the speech output shall audibly provide all information necessary to verify a transaction.
 Supports Recent transactions via Apple Pay are kept in the Wallet app, which supports the VoiceOver function.
 402.2.3 Speech Delivery Type and Coordination.
 Speech output shall be delivered through a mechanism that is readily available to all users, including, but not limited to, an industry standard connector or a telephone handset.
 Speech shall be recorded or digitized human, or synthesized.
 Speech output shall be coordinated with information displayed on the screen.
 Supports Speech is delivered via the following options: 1) The speakers in the device 2) Headphones can be connected to the the iPhone via a Lightning to 3.5mm Headphone Jack Adapter (available separately), or over standard bluetooth protocols.
-3) One of 70 models of supported Braille displays when VoiceOver is on VoiceOver on iPhone is available in over 35 languages in synthesized speech.
-402.2.4 User Control.
+3) One of 70 models of supported Braille displays when VoiceOver is on VoiceOver is now available in over 60 languages and locales 402.2.4 User Control.
 Speech output for any single function shall be automatically interrupted when a transaction is selected.
 Speech output shall be capable of being repeated and paused.
 Supports VoiceOver supports audio ducking to allow screen reader information to interrupt other audio.
 Gestures are available to repeat and pause speech.